Kevinpgalligan/KevingalWebsite/pages/blog/camino-diary-intro.md

 * I used the Buen Camino app for navigation (among other things).
 I didn't realise that the stages in the app were different to the stages I'd copied from pilgrim.es, and so I accidentally ended up following the app's much more ambitious schedule for the first few days.
 * There were a few branching paths that I hadn't anticipated.
 Sometimes I took a more scenic route, sometimes I took a shortcut.

 I had a few days to spare at the end, which I used to explore Santiago and visit Fisterra / Finisterre.
-For the closing moments of the trip, I envisioned myself reading Sylvia Plath's poem *Finisterre* while standing next to the Finisterre lighthouse.
+For the closing moments of the trip, I envisioned myself reading Sylvia Plath's poem of the same name - *Finisterre*.
 [Editor's note: well aren't you a pretentious little sod?]

 ## What did you pack?
 I had a relatively small backpack, with a capacity of 22L.
 It weighed 4-6kg, depending on whether my water bottle was full and whether I was carrying food.
 Many other pilgrims commented on how small and light my bag was.
-It was a conscious choice, because all the guides said to be minimalist and reduce weight as much as possible.
+It was a conscious choice - all the guides said to be minimalist and reduce weight as much as possible.

 Here's the full list: